TOR • Center and Power Forward • #54

 ATL • G • #3

-about 7 hours ago
+about 2 months ago

 McCollum was used in a reserve role on Sunday, and that will likely be the case for him moving forward.
 The role change limits his fantasy ceiling, but it’s much better for fantasy managers than running the risk of watching McCollum get shut down after the trade deadline had he remained in Washington.
 The 24 minutes were a nice starting point for CJ, and the playing time is worth watching during Atlanta’s three-game Week 13.

-TOR • Forward-Guard • #4
+TOR • Power Forward, Shooting Guard, and Small Forward • #4

-about 8 hours ago
+about 2 months ago

-Barnes got off to a phenomenal start with 20 first-half points on 7-of-12 shooting and six free throws, in his return following a brief one-game absence due to a minor right knee injury.
+Barnes got off to a phenomenal start with 20 first-half points on 7-of-12 shooting and six free throws in his return following a brief one-game absence due to a minor right knee injury.
 He knocked down a go-ahead free throw with one second left in overtime to put Toronto ahead for good in the marathon affair.
 It was his fourth 30-point effort of the season and just two points shy of his season-high mark set back on October 26.
 The two teams will square off again on Monday night for the tail-end of a back-to-back as the Raptors kick off a four-game week that also includes matchups against the Pacers, Clippers and Lakers.

-TOR • Guard • #5
+TOR • Point Guard and Shooting Guard • #5

-about 8 hours ago
+about 2 months ago

 Quickley knocked down a critical three-pointer with 11 seconds remaining in regulation to slash Toronto’s deficit to just two points.
 He had a chance to tie the game in the final seconds but missed a turnaround fadeaway jumper with eight seconds left.
 Fortunately, teammate Jamal Shead came through with the game-tying bucket a couple seconds later following an offensive rebound.
 The lightning-quick 26-year-old guard has topped 15 points in six straight games since December 31.

-TOR • Guard • #23
+TOR • Point Guard • #23

-about 8 hours ago
+about 2 months ago

 Shead hit a couple clutch shots down the home stretch, including a game-tying jumper in the final seconds of regulation to force overtime, in his second start of the year.
 The 23-year-old guard has been in a groove from a shooting standpoint recently and he’s played at least 20 minutes in six of his last eight games since December 28.
 He doesn’t offer enough scoring upside to merit consideration in shallow fantasy leagues but he’s making the most of his chances lately.